jilinzheng/NISLAB-K8s/README.md

 - `kubectl get deploy -n monitoring`: get all deployments of the monitoring namespace
 - `kubectl get pods --all-namespaces`: get pods across all namespaces

+## Modifying TeaStore Configurations

+To change the TeaStore deployments' settings (primarily resource requests/limits), I recommend using a text editor to modify the YAML file directly (all deployment/service configurations for TeaStore are stored in [teastore-clusterip.yaml](teastore-clusterip.yaml)).
+The resources of deployments are located in `spec.template.spec.containers.resources`.
+After modifying all of the desired deployments, save the file, and run

+`kubectl apply -f teastore-clusterip.yaml`

+in the command line (while being in the same directory as the configuration) to apply the new configuration(s) of the deployment(s).

+Similarly, to modify the policy of the Horizontal Pod Autoscaler, modify [teastore-hpa.yaml](teastore-hpa.yaml), save the file, and run

+`kubectl apply -f teastore-hpa.yaml`

+in the command line.

 ## JMeter